mw00847/molecular-interactions/README.md

 6. A conditional Graph VAE was trained to generate new water geometries around the fixed acetone molecule.
 Penalties where applied to the O-H bond length and H-O-H angles and Kullback-Leibler divergence was used with warm up scheduling.
 (VAE.py)

-7. Geometries are predicted using the VAE for each of the concentration ranges.
+7. Geometries are predicted using the VAE for each of the experimental FTIR concentration ranges.
 (create_geometries.py)

 # Background
 FTIR blue and red shifts,